lenderpanel

 Recently asked questions about conveyancing in Coleford

-Is it the case that all Coleford solicitor firms on the Nationwide conveyancing panel are regulated by the SRA?
+Is it the case that all Coleford conveyancing solicitors on the Barclays conveyancing panel are governed by the Solicitors Regulatory Authority?

-As a firm of solicitors, in order to be on the Nationwide conveyancing panel they would need to be regulated by the Solicitors Regulatory Authority.
-The majority of lenders do list licenced conveyancers on their panel in which case such practice would be regulated by the Council of Licensed Conveyancers.
+As solicitors, in order to be on the Barclays conveyancing panel they would need to be regulated by the SRA.
+Many lenders do list licenced conveyancers on their panel and in that case the organisation would be regulated by the Council of Licensed Conveyancers.

 Last updated